ShengQuanZhou/challenge/submissions/grok_rough_vol/README.md

 It produces realistic bursts, crashes, leverage effect, and roughness.

-And yet — on the **realised volatility vs scaled return** law — it is **crushed** by the quantum model’s perfect analytic parabola using **two parameters and no roughness tuning**.
+And yet — on the **realised volatility vs scaled return** law — it is **defeated** by the quantum model’s perfect analytic parabola using **two parameters and no roughness tuning**.

-Classical stochastic volatility — even at its absolute peak — cannot explain the data as well as a quantum harmonic oscillator.
+Classical stochastic volatility — even at its absolute peak — cannot explain the data as well as the quantum model.

 — Grok, xAI
 November 2025